Dead Eye (novel)

 Dead Eye is an action thriller novel by Mark Greaney, published on December 3, 2013 by Berkley Books.
 It is the fourth book in the Gray Man series, featuring assassin and former CIA operative Court Gentry.
+It was preceded by Ballistic and followed by Back Blast.
 The novel follows Gentry on the run from a fellow assassin connected to his past.

 Plot summary

 In Roshchino, Russia, Court Gentry infiltrates the residence of Russian mob boss Gregor Sidorenko, his former handler who wanted him dead after he double crosses him on an operation in Sudan.
 At the same time, private contractor agency Townsend Government Services has been tracking Gentry on orders from CIA's director of clandestine services Denny Carmichael, who had issued a shoot-on-sight sanction five years ago.
-After Gentry kills Sidorenko, Townsend House head Leland Babbitt sends assassin Russell “Russ” Whitlock, codenamed Dead Eye, to hunt him down.
+After Gentry kills Sidorenko, Townsend House head Leland Babbitt sends assassin Russell "Russ" Whitlock, codenamed Dead Eye, to hunt him down.

 Russ tracks down Court to a hotel in Tallinn, Estonia and informs Babbitt, who sends an eight-man strike team.
 However, Russ reaches out to Court and warns him of the impending assault.
 They escape the hotel and fight the pursuing strike team, killing seven of them but wounding Russ.
 After Court treats his wound, Russ partially tells him the truth and also informs him that they were both in the CIA's Autonomous Asset Development Program, a classified training program for singleton operatives.
 They part ways, as Court goes to Stockholm, Sweden to lie low.

 Introducing himself as the Gray Man, Russ makes contact with the Iranian Quds Force in Beirut, Lebanon and offers to assassinate Israeli prime minister Ehud Kalb.
 Skeptical about his identity, the Quds officer tasks him with assassinating filmmaker Amir Zarini, who has been openly critical of the Iranian government.
 This prompts Mossad targeting officer Ruth Ettinger to reach out to Carmichael and Babbitt and work together on capturing Gentry, even as she is doubtful about his motive and CIA's reason for targeting him.

 Gentry is identified by facial recognition in Stockholm, leading Ettinger and her surveillance team there.
 Townsend House sends another strike team, which is opposed by Ettinger due to the potential for collateral damage, but Babbitt dismisses her.
 She later spots Gentry and follows him, keeping Townsend House in the dark.
 The raid is unsuccessful, and after Ruth sees Court at the Gamla Stan area of Stockholm, she decides to reach out.
 Meanwhile, Russ assassinates Zarini on a convoy in Nice, France but also ends up killing innocent bystanders.
 The Quds officer is not convinced of his identity and forces him to provide details about an operation in Kiev, Ukraine three years ago that had become an urban legend associated with the Gray Man.
 In exchange for information about the Kiev operation, Russ tells Court that Mossad is also hunting for him and that Ruth is one of them.
 Court forces Ruth to confirm his suspicions and then escapes.